RagahTzy/ai-agent-sederhana/README.md

+# I'm Fucking Stupid
+i just realize, this not a fucking AI agent
+this just a fucking python program but on the side there is AI that you can talk to
+i'm really sorry, i'm fucking stupid
+but i will not delete this repository
+this repo will remind me that i was fucking stupid

+---

-# 🤖 Simple AI Agent
+## 🤖 Simple AI Agent

 This is a **simple AI agent** made only for managing daily schedules.
 This AI agent runs in the terminal — there is no UI yet.